blaizard/bzd/tools/bdl/entities/impl/README.md

 An entity is a mirror of its underlying element.
 It simply presents the information in a simpler way.

+All entities have the following common attributes:

+- _category_: The category of the entity, `expression`, `struct`, etc...
+This is used to select the `Entity` wrapper class and convert a serializable `Element` into an `Entity`.
+- _fqn_: The Fully Qualified Name.
+This corresponds to a unique identifier that corresponds to this specific entity.
+There cannot be more than one entity with the same FQN.
+  FQN is a succession of types separated with ';'.
+For example a `struct A { c = Integer; }` in a `namespace B` will look like: `B.A`.
+  When instantiated in a composition as such: `composition { a = B.A; a.c; }`, The FQN of `a.c` will be `a;A.c`.

 ## Expression

 The following is what an epxression looks like: